exonum/exonum-doc/src/home/design-overview.md

 read queries from external clients.

 **Transactions** are the main entity Exonum works with.
 A transaction represents an atomic patch that should be applied to the key-value storage.
-Any node can generate transactions, however these transactions need to be verified and ordered before they are considered accepted / committed.
+Transactions need to be verified and ordered before they are considered accepted / committed.
+Both these tasks are performed by [the consensus algorithm](#consensus).

 All data in the Exonum blockchain is divided into two parts: